Achievable logoAchievable logo

 x=0,π,2π,...

-f′(x) is undefined when sec(x) and tan(x) are undefined (or when cos(x)=0), but since those values were excluded in the original function, they aren’t critical points.
+f′(x) is undefined when sec(x) and tan(x) are undefined (equivalently, when cos(x)=0).
+But those values are not in the domain of the original function, so they aren’t critical points of f.

 The only critical point in the interval (0,2π) is x=π.